 There are two types of people in this world: those who freak out about germs and those who, well, don't.

 Included in that group of germophobes are a select few who recoil even at the idea of "outside" clothes touching their indoor furniture, especially their beds.
 Sound familiar?
 If this is a concern of yours, you're not alone.
-A recent essay has people debating the virtue of taking off dirty street clothes before sitting on beds — and has us thinking about how many germs we really gather throughout the day, and if they actually pose a danger.
+A recent essay has people debating the virtue of taking off street clothes before sitting on beds — and has us thinking about how many germs we really gather throughout the day and if they actually pose a danger.

 The short answer?
 Probably not.

-In the essay, which was originally published in 2016 but recently re-posted by Prevention.com, the writer explains how she will only allow "clean things" to touch her bed: "No suitcases or purses; they've been on countless floors and other suspect surfaces," she wrote.
+In the essay, which was originally published in 2016 but recently re-posted by Prevention.com, the writer explains how she will allow only "clean things" to touch her bed: "No suitcases or purses; they've been on countless floors and other suspect surfaces," she wrote.
 "Not even me when I'm dirty; I'm the weird roomie who showers when she gets home from the bar."

 Hey, we all have our things.
 But experts say most people shouldn't worry.

-"It is very difficult to quantify the specific risk that might be associated with clothing bringing germs such as bacteria viruses or fungi into the home, particularly if it is worn onto the bed," Dr. Andy Nish, MD, an allergist in Gainesville, Georgia, and member of the American Academy of Allergy, Asthma and Immunology, told TODAY Home in an email, adding that he doesn't know of any studies that have looked at this specifically.
+"It is very difficult to quantify the specific risk that might be associated with clothing bringing germs such as bacteria viruses or fungi into the home, particularly if it is worn onto the bed," Dr. Andy Nish, M.D., an allergist in Gainesville, Georgia, and member of the American Academy of Allergy, Asthma, and Immunology, told TODAY Home in an email, adding that he doesn't know of any studies that have looked at this specifically.
 "But experience would tell us that the number of people that get sick from this exposure would likely be quite low.

-"We do know that germs are all around us, and that some of those are actually necessary for us to live," he continued.
+"We do know that germs are all around us and that some of those are actually necessary for us to live," he continued.
 "We also know that our immune system helps us to deal with those that are not beneficial to us."